I don’t need financial aid. I only want a student loan. Why do I have to fill out the FAFSA?

 Select: “Make FAFSA Corrections,” and navigate to the FINANCIAL INFORMATION section of the form.

 From there, follow the instructions to determine if the student and/or parent is eligible to use the IRS Data Retrieval Tool to transfer IRS income tax information into the student's FAFSA.
 If you need more information about when, or how to use the IRS Data Retrieval Tool, contact the Financial Aid Office.
-Click here for a demonstration on how to use this tool.

 IRS TAX TRANSCRIPT

-There are three ways you can request an IRS Tax Transcript.
+There are two ways you can request an IRS Tax Transcript.
 Make sure to request the “IRS Tax Return Transcript” and NOT the “IRS Tax Account Transcript”.
 You will need your social security number, date of birth, and the exact address used when you filed with the IRS.

 - IRS FORM 4506T-EZ: A paper transcript will be mailed to the requestor within 5-10 days.
 Please sign the tax transcript and send it to the Financial Aid Office.